 - Where do the designs come from?

 Online and offline retailers, Out of home businesses and start-ups, a few print on demand type sites.
 If the tee impresses us or looks like someone would like it then we will add it to the site.
 This could be as a review, gallery image or perhaps both.

 These are the sites that make up the bulk of the images on our homepage for shoppers' convenience.
 We do our best to update these graphics the moment that their corresponding retailers change their Shirt-A-Day image.

-Daily Deal T-shirt sites are those sites which offer one of the shirts from their catalog each day at a substantially discounted rate.
+Daily Deal T-shirt sites are those sites that offer one of the shirts from their catalog each day at a substantially discounted rate.
 These sites also provide excellent value, with prices ranging from $6.99 – $15.00, but designs may be more mainstream and they do not necessarily support independent designers.
 If you know of other sites, please contact us.

 - Do you get paid for featuring these shirts?